sangttruong/incomevis/docs/index.md

 ### `getAnimated(incomeType = 'RHHINCOME', year_start = 1977, year_end = 2019, highlight = '', input_path = 'package/directory/')`
 * Parameters:
     * incomeType: income type.
-By default, there is 5 options: 'HHINCOME', 'RHHINCOME', 'ERHHINCOME', 'RPPRHHINCOME', 'RPPERHHINCOME'
+By default, there are 5 options: 'HHINCOME', 'RHHINCOME', 'ERHHINCOME', 'RPPRHHINCOME', 'RPPERHHINCOME'
     * year_start: Analysis starting year
     * year_end: Analysis ending year, which also be included
     * highlight: Full name (not STATEFIP) of state that will be highlighted.